How to write your RFP

 On that subject, a CDN doesn’t necessarily mean that everything will work globally.
 A CDN may speed up downloads for end users, but it will not speed up uploads.

-Therefore, get a couple of your actual end-users out in those countries to try out a demo system for real with your real files and web-to-print templates.
+Therefore, get a couple of your actual end-users out in those countries to try out a demo system for real with your real files and Digital & Print templates.

-If you have any traffic stats or reporting from an existing DAM or Web-to-Print system which you are looking to replace, give those to your potential vendors as well.
+If you have any traffic stats or reporting from an existing DAM or Digital & Print template system which you are looking to replace, give those to your potential vendors as well.

 6. Future proofing through configurability

-The same goes for DAM and Web-to-Print systems.
-Down the line you may have new departments or brands coming on to the system, perhaps you’ll have a re-brand, need additional UI languages and other changes.
-Consider which parts of the system you are most likely to need to amend in the future and then get the vendor to demonstrate their flexibility on these fronts.
+The same goes for DAM and Digital & Print template systems.
+Down the line, you may have new departments or brands coming onto the system, perhaps you’ll have a re-brand, need additional UI languages and other changes.
+Consider which parts of the system you will most likely need to amend in the future, and then get the vendor to demonstrate their flexibility on these fronts.
 This goes both for admin-type functionality and end-user journeys.

 Typical areas where you may need flexibility in the future are: